The Power of Many

 This nutrient recycling is a stockpile for the future, whipped up occasionally by storms and currents.
 It is no coincidence that the Great Ocean Conveyor, a slow-moving current that moves around the planet, surfaces in exactly the same places these birds choose to feed.

-These are very important areas of 'biodiversity' where natural processes create and maintain life on Earth.
+These are very important areas of 'biodiversity' where natural processes create and maintain life.

-Six years ago – in concert with Tasmania’s Parks and Wildlife, the Tasmanian Coast Conservation Fund, Wildcare and Pennicott Journeys – the feral felines of Tasman Island were monitored with infrared cameras, trapped and removed.
+In concert with Tasmania’s Parks and Wildlife, the Tasmanian Coast Conservation Fund, Wildcare and Pennicott Journeys – the feral felines of Tasman Island were monitored with infrared cameras, trapped and removed.
 When the project started, researchers could be knee deep in dead birds.
 Today, the cats are gone.
+People like Rob Pennicott are doing what they can at a local level but will this be enough?

-Environmentalists are poor at understanding the importance of things until they are gone.
-This is why we tend to underestimate the significance of abundant species.
-It is even harder to quantify their role in the environment.
+Environmentalists are generally poor at understanding the importance of things until they are gone.
+This is why we tend to underestimate the significance of abundant species like Short-tailed Shearwaters.
+It is even harder to quantify their role in the environment ... how can you measure something that is in balance?
+We only tend to measure change, by which time, it's often too late to reverse.

-So, when you see these frantic little birds diving and wheeling in their millions, give them a clap for what they’ve done for us.
+So, when you see these or other frantic little birds diving and wheeling in their millions or you hear stories about them in the media, remember give them a clap for what they’ve done for us.
+Remember, even the commonest species and habitats in your local area add up to a massive impact on your life.